1EdTech Consortium Board Member Participation

 - Participate in the periodic review and revision, when appropriate, of the organization’s mission, purpose, strategic directions, and goals.

-- Speak up to provide your support or dissent on issues and IMS initiatives discussed.
+- Speak up to provide your support or dissent on issues and 1EdTech initiatives discussed.
 Lack of dissent indicates that you will encourage your organization and others to actively support initiatives and decisions of the Board.

 - Support and advise the chief executive as appropriate.

-- Act as an ambassador for IMS, helping to establish or strengthen relationships with various constituencies with which he or she may have special connections, and occasionally representing the association by making presentations or conducting other forms of outreach.
+- Act as an ambassador for 1EdTech, helping to establish or strengthen relationships with various constituencies with which he or she may have special connections, and occasionally representing the association by making presentations or conducting other forms of outreach.

 - Assist the board in carrying out its fiduciary responsibilities, such as reviewing the organization’s financial statements.

-- Report any situations that may present a conflict of interest or appearance of a conflict of interest.
+- Report any situations that may present a conflict of interest or the appearance of a conflict of interest.

 - Disclose any business interests that may affect your ability to be impartial with respect to matters discussed by the Board.

-Board directors serve three-year terms.
+Board directors serve four-year terms.

-IMS board service is an uncompensated volunteer activity.
+1EdTech board service is an uncompensated volunteer activity.
 Expenses incurred for board service are the responsibility of the Board member.

-- Contributions to furthering the impact of educational and/or learning technology from an executive IT, curriculum or academic/instructional technology perspective, including serving on other boards and leadership groups;
+- Contributions to furthering the impact of educational and/or learning technology from an executive IT, curriculum, or academic/instructional technology perspective, including serving on other boards and leadership groups;

 - Global experience and perspectives in educational leadership and educational technology;

-IMS BOARD OF DIRECTORS CONFLICT OF INTEREST POLICY
+1EDTECH BOARD OF DIRECTORS CONFLICT OF INTEREST POLICY

 - All members of the Board of Directors must exercise good faith and avoid participating in any activity of the Board where there exists an actual or perceived conflict of interest.
-Such conflicts may exist, for example, where the Board member has a past or present relationship with an organization under consideration for a sanction for violation of IMS policies and procedures, business coordination or merger, or with a person who is employed in or closely associated with such organization.
+Such conflicts may exist, for example, where the Board member has a past or present relationship with an organization under consideration for a sanction for violation of 1EdTech policies and procedures, business coordination or merger, or with a person who is employed in or closely associated with such organization.

 - With respect to Board decisions, members of the Board who become aware of circumstances that pose an actual or potential conflict of interest must recuse themselves from the decision-making process and take no part in the discussion or the vote.
 If the member advises the Chair that he or she wishes to be recused from the decision-making process, the Chair will honor the Member’s decision, and the recusal will be noted in the minutes.

-- Members of the Board shall not use their position on the Board or information obtained as a result of their service on the Board to obtain financial gain or advantage for their organization, themselves or members of their family or business associates.
+- Members of the Board shall not use their position on the Board or information obtained as a result of their service on the Board to obtain financial gain or advantage for their organization, themselves, or members of their family or business associates.

 - Members of the Board shall not disclose any confidential or proprietary information.